 - The inability to efficiently regulate internal emotional states such as anger, fear, depression, anxiety and hopelessness

-While most classroom teachers have their hands full with the monumental job of teaching children academics and preparing them for careers, college and life in general, awareness of the signs of childhood trauma can be the key that unlocks their ability to communicate with students who are struggling with these issues.
+Most classroom teachers have their hands full with the monumental job of teaching children academics.
+Not to mention preparing them for careers, college, and life in general.
+However, awareness of the signs of childhood trauma can be the key that unlocks their ability to communicate with students who struggle with these issues.
 A teacher or childcare worker who knows what to look for can also initiate an evaluation process that leads to a student getting adequate help and support.

 Fundamentals of Trauma-Informed Care

-- Safety: Teachers can create an environment that feels safe by being consistent, kind, and supportive with all their students.
-Rules and consequences that are applied in a reliable manner to all students result in the feelings of trust and stability that are essential for emotional healing.
+Teachers can create an environment that feels safe by being consistent, kind, and supportive with all their students.
+Rules and consequences applied in a reliable manner to all students result in the feelings of trust and stability essential for emotional healing.

-- Communication: Children of trauma sometimes tend to be suspicious of adults and develop negative associations with authority figures.
+Children of trauma sometimes tend to be suspicious of adults and develop negative associations with authority figures.
 The key to breaking down these habits is open and honest communication.
-It takes time and patience, but when teachers show students that they are there to help and support them, those students have a better chance of restructuring their relationships with adults.
+It takes time and patience.
+But when teachers show students that they are there to help and support them, those students have a better chance of restructuring their relationships with adults.

-- Emotional Literacy: The ability to proactively and positively process impulses and emotions is the most challenging factor in the life of a child who’s experienced some type of trauma and the thing that is most likely to cause problems in the classroom.
-Teachers, especially those in the early elementary grades, regularly embed core emotional skill-teaching when they establish classroom rules such as speaking kindly to one another, raising hands/waiting to be called on and keeping hands to oneself.
-Above and beyond these basics, the best practice for teachers who know their students have issues with emotional regulation is to refer the child to the school counselor or to talk with parents to gauge their openness with regards to professional support for their child.
+The ability to proactively and positively process impulses and emotions is the most challenging factor in the life of a child who’s experienced some type of trauma.
+It’s also the thing that’s most likely to cause problems in the classroom.
+Teachers, especially those in the early elementary grades, regularly embed core emotional skill-teaching when they establish class norms.
+These skills help their students later in life.
+For instance, rules such as speaking kindly to one another establish social fundamentals.
+In addition, rules like raising hands/waiting to be called on and keeping hands to oneself build on these skills.
+Above and beyond these basics, the best practice for teachers who know their students have issues with emotional regulation is to refer the child to the school counselor.
+They can also talk with parents to gauge their openness with regards to professional support for their child.